Gary Gygax: Advanced Dungeons & Dragons and Hollywood

 Gygax wrote the AD&D hardcovers Players Handbook, Dungeon Masters Guide, Monster Manual, and Monster Manual II.
 He also wrote or co-wrote many AD&D and basic D&D adventure modules, including The Keep on the Borderlands, Tomb of Horrors, Expedition to the Barrier Peaks, The Temple of Elemental Evil, The Forgotten Temple of Tharizdun, Mordenkainen's Fantastic Adventure, Isle of the Ape, and all seven of the modules later combined into Queen of the Spiders.
 In 1980, Gygax's long-time campaign setting Greyhawk was published in the form of the World of Greyhawk Fantasy World Setting folio, which was expanded in 1983 into the World of Greyhawk Fantasy Game Setting boxed set.
 Sales of the D&D game reached $8.5 million in 1980.
 Gygax also provided assistance on the Gamma World science fantasy role-playing game in 1981 and co-authored the Gamma World adventure Legion of Gold.

-In 1979, a Michigan State University student, James Dallas Egbert III, allegedly disappeared into the school's steam tunnels while playing a live-action version of D&D. In fact, Egbert was discovered in Louisiana several weeks later, but negative mainstream media attention focused on D&D as the cause.
+In 1979, Michigan State University student James Dallas Egbert III allegedly disappeared into the school's steam tunnels while playing a live-action version of D&D. In fact, Egbert was discovered in Louisiana several weeks later, but negative mainstream media attention focused on D&D as the cause.
 In 1982, Patricia Pulling's son killed himself.
-Blaming D&D for her son's suicide, Pulling formed the organization B.A.D.D.
+Pulling blamed D&D for her son's suicide and formed the organization B.A.D.D.
 (Bothered About Dungeons & Dragons) to attack the game and TSR.
 Gygax defended the game on a segment of 60 Minutes that aired in 1985.
-When death threats started arriving at the TSR office, he hired a bodyguard.
-Despite the negative publicity, or perhaps because of it, TSR's annual D&D sales increased in 1982 to $16 million, and in January 1983, The New York Times speculated that D&D might become "the great game of the 1980s" in the same manner that Monopoly was emblematic of the Great Depression.
+Death threats started arriving at the TSR office, so he hired a bodyguard.
+Nevertheless, TSR's annual D&D sales increased in 1982 to $16 million.
+In January 1983, The New York Times speculated that D&D might become "the great game of the 1980s" in the same manner that Monopoly was emblematic of the Great Depression.